FLEXIBLE BOOKINGS DURING COVID-19 PANDEMIC PERIOD

 Day 2 Maun

-Maun is the getaway to Okavango delta and the tourism capital of Botswana.
-Founded in 1915 as the capital of Batawane tribe.
-We drive through the flat landscape that forms the Kalahari Desert of Botswana, which is a part of Makgadikgadi Nxai salt pan.
-After checking in, we go to Maun shopping center to stock for the next two days in the Delta.
+Maun, founded in 1915, is the gateway to the Okavango Delta and the tourism capital of Botswana, and the tribal capital of the Batawane tribe.
+We drive through the flat landscape that forms the Kalahari Desert of Botswana, which is a part of the Makgadikgadi Nxai salt pan.
+After checking in, we go to Maun shopping centre to stock up for the next two days in the delta.
 A set dinner will be served at the restaurant.
-BL

 Day 3 & 4 Okavango Delta